eth-cscs/firecrest/examples/jupyterhub/README.md

 . env.sh
 jupyterhub --config jupyterhub-config.py --port 8003 --ip 0.0.0.0 --debug
 ```
-Here we are sourcing the file [env.sh](env.sh) which defines environment variables needed by the spawner(More information can be found [here](https://firecrestspawner.readthedocs.io/en/latest/authentication.html)).
+Here we are sourcing the file [env.sh](env.sh) which defines environment variables needed by the spawner (more information can be found [here](https://firecrestspawner.readthedocs.io/en/latest/authentication.html)).
 We use the port `8003` for the hub since `8000` is already used for FirecREST itself in the demo deployment.
 The ip `0.0.0.0` is necessary to allow JupyterLab to connect back to the hub.